feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "3d721b03-5ee8-4d15-ae7a-7a9efdc97649"
+#> [1] "da5a54b7-2948-4800-8345-6780fd91e833"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> [1] "Layer your blue Calvin Klein shirt with a neutral-toned coat (like camel, gray, or navy), add complementary accessories (such as a muted scarf), and finish with classic shoes (like white sneakers or loafers) to balance the bold pink trousers."
+#> [1] "Layer the blue Calvin Klein shirt with a neutral-colored (such as gray, navy, or beige) sweater or blazer, and add a coordinating scarf to tie together the blue and pink for a balanced winter look."
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "b00a7bfa-bbd6-42b8-b74a-4c08a858917a"
+#> [1] "97006157-33f1-45d0-a574-8de3a7cfda92"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> [1] "Pair the blue Calvin Klein shirt with a neutral-colored blazer or cardigan and a warm scarf for a stylish, layered winter look that complements the pink trousers."
+#> [1] "Pair the blue Calvin Klein shirt with a neutral-colored blazer or cardigan and add a stylish scarf to balance the look and stay warm."
 #>
 #>
 #>
 #> $chosen_response
-#> Layer your blue Calvin Klein shirt with a neutral-toned coat (like camel, gray,
+#> Layer the blue Calvin Klein shirt with a neutral-colored (such as gray, navy,
-#> or navy), add complementary accessories (such as a muted scarf), and finish
-#> with classic shoes (like white sneakers or loafers) to balance the bold pink
-#> trousers.
+#> or beige) sweater or blazer, and add a coordinating scarf to tie together the
+#> blue and pink for a balanced winter look.
 ```

 This makes it easy to archive progress and resume complex, context-rich